amz202/amz202/README.md

 # About Me:
 Full-stack Android developer with a relentless drive to build the best.
-Currently studying AI and focused on building
+Building out of curiosity, challenge, or
-innovative tech.
+just for the thrill of it.

 # Tech Stack:
 ![Android](https://img.shields.io/badge/Android-2DBF6C?style=for-the-badge&logo=Android&logoColor=white)